 Not all CDs and DVDs are bootable; in order to boot from a CD you must have a CD that is stated to be bootable.
 Keep in mind that Windows 95 CDs are not bootable; however, Windows 98 ME, XP and later CDs are bootable.

 If the CMOS setup is not properly setup the computer may ignore or not look at the CD-ROM or DVD as a bootable option.
-Verify in the CMOS Setup that your settings are properly set to boot from the CD-ROM drive.
+Open CMOS setup and verify your boot squence settings are properly set to boot from the CD-ROM drive.
 These settings will be under the boot options.
-We suggest that you have your boot options setup similar to the below example.
+We suggest that you have your boot options setup similar to the example below.
 If all else fails make your CD-ROM or ATAPI CD-ROM the first bootable option.

 1 - Floppy or LS120

 2 - CD-ROM or DVD

 If CD-ROM is listed after a device that is bootable it will boot from the other device before the CD-ROM.
 Verify that the devices before CD-ROM, such as floppy, do not have bootable media in them.
 This includes your hard drive or HDD, which unless empty will always be bootable.

 Verify either in the computer you are using or another computer that the CD or DVD is readable.
 It's possible that the CD or DVD is bad or not readable.
 If you determine the CD is getting errors when being read, try first cleaning the CD before looking for a replacement.
 Additional information about how to clean your CD disc and CD-ROM drive can be found on our cleaning page.

 Not all disc drives will boot properly if the jumpers are not set properly, verify that the CD-ROM or DVD drive has the jumpers set properly.
 We recommend that you have the CD-ROM set as master on the secondary controller.
 This rule also applies to portable computers with removable disc drives.